 According to Mentalhealth.com, diphenhydramine or Benadryl--an antihistamine available over the counter to treat allergic symptoms and insomnia in the presence of alcohol--may intensify the sedation caused by Benadryl.
 The combination may cause excessive dizziness and sedation in older people.

-The National Institute on Alcohol Abuse and Alcoholism says oral hypoglycemic drugs such as tolbutamide or Orinase lower blood sugar levels in some diabetic patients.
+The National Institute on Alcohol Abuse and Alcoholism says oral hypoglycemic drugs such as tolbutamide or Orinase lower blood sugar levels in some people with diabetes.
 Acute alcohol consumption prolongs, and chronic alcohol consumption decreases, the availability of tolbutamide.
 Alcohol also interacts with some drugs of this class to produce symptoms of nausea and headache.

 Warfarin--brand name Coumadin--prevents blood from clotting.
 According to the National Institute on Alcohol Abuse and Alcoholism, acute alcohol consumption enhances warfarin's availability, increasing the risk for life-threatening hemorrhages.
 Chronic alcohol consumption reduces warfarin's availability, decreasing the patient's protection from blood-clotting disorders.